Maronato/vue-toastification/README.md

 ```

 #### Using custom icons
 You can also use custom icons with the `icon` option.
-To do so, you'll probably need to install these icons in your app with a icon library, such as [FontAwesome](https://fontawesome.com/) or [Material Icons](https://google.github.io/material-design-icons/).
+To do so, you'll probably need to install these icons in your app with an icon library, such as [FontAwesome](https://fontawesome.com/) or [Material Icons](https://google.github.io/material-design-icons/).

 You can also install a Vue icon library with custom components, such as [Vue FontAwesome](https://github.com/FortAwesome/vue-fontawesome).

 Using them varies between icon libraries.
-You can either override icon classes with `icon: "my-icon-class"`, pass a custom component / JSX, or you can setup more complex icon systems by passing an object.
+You can either override icon classes with `icon: "my-icon-class"`, pass a custom component / JSX, or you can set up more complex icon systems by passing an object.
 Let's look at the options with some examples:

 ```javascript
 // Using Font Awesome icons